jb-santos/svyEffects/README.md

 This package is under active development, and updates will include:

+1. More user-friendly error-checking and reporting (e.g. checking at the beginning of the function that the variables in the function don’t have typos).
-1. Support for (non-survey) weighted models and weighted models.
+2. Support for (non-survey) weighted models and weighted models.
 While there are other packages that do this, some do not return confidence intervals for predictions for some model types.
 And, to my knowledge, none use simulation methods to derive confidence intervals. *Note: You can actually already do this with `{svyEffects}` by creating a survey design object with a weight of “1”, but it would be good to avoid having to use that workaround.*
-2. In-depth comparisons with Stata results.
+3. In-depth comparisons with Stata results.
-3. Functions for calculating weighted model fit measures.
+4. Functions for calculating weighted model fit measures.
-4. Support for using an alternative variance-covariance matrix using `{sandwich}`.
+5. Support for using an alternative variance-covariance matrix using `{sandwich}`.
 This would only be for binary logit models because `{sandwich}` does not play nice with ordinal or multinomial models.
     That said, survey-weighted models do adjust the variance-covariance matrix (the documentation for `{survey}` does not specify the correction method it uses, but it appears to be HC0, based on what I’ve seen).
-5. A second differences function to test for the significance of a two-way interaction.
+6. A second differences function to test for the significance of a two-way interaction.
-6. (Possibly) Use of the delta method to calculate confidence intervals for AMEs probabilities to speed up computational time.
+7. (Eventually) Use of the delta method to calculate confidence intervals for AMEs probabilities to speed up computational time.

 ------------------------------------------------------------------------

 # References

+Armstrong, Dave.
+2022. *DAMisc: Dave Armstrong’s Miscellaneous Functions.* R package version 1.7.2.

 Hanmer, M.J. and K.O.
 Kalkan.
 2013.
 “Behind the Curve: Clarifying the Best Approach to Calculating Predicted Probabilities and Marginal